sonix-network/ixpmanager-sonix-skin/README.md

 # SONIX Skinning for IXPManager
 IXP-Manager is built upon a PHP-framefwork that support skinning. [docs.ixpmanager.org/features/skinning](https://docs.ixpmanager.org/features/skinning/).
+The file **ssh-env-git** contains env for git for loading the correct ssh key for github.
+Use **source ssh-env-git** to load this.
-The catalog sonix should be copied to /srv/ixpmanager/resources/skins.
+The catalog sonix should be copied to /srv/ixpmanager/resources/skins